zhenga8533/bbvw-wiki/docs/mechanics/wild_pokemon.md

 ```
 Articuno, Level 50
 Dragonspiral Tower, Winter
-Doubles Grass, 1%
+Dark Grass, 1%
 ```

-<sub><sup>_Only in the doubles grass right outside the tower!
+<sub><sup>_Only in the Dark Grass right outside the tower!
 Articuno enjoys a rest in the snowy north of the Unova region, but you might be welcome to disturb it._</sup></sub>

 Legendary Encounter

 ```
 Suicune, Level 50
 Dragonspiral Tower, Spring / Summer / Autumn
-Surf, Special, 1%
+Rippling Surfing, 1%
 ```

 <sub><sup>_Suicune loves bouncing around the seas, not just the Johto region.
 Three times a year, this journey ends up leading it to the small lake in front of the ancient tower._</sup></sub>